DataDog/dogstatsd-ruby/README.md

 2. a control message to synchronize any thread with the sender thread
 3. a message to append to the buffer

-There is also an implicit message which is closing the queue which will cause the sender thread to finish processing and exit.
+There is also an implicit message which closes the queue which will cause the sender thread to finish processing and exit.

 ### Usual workflow